JVAdams/GLAUG2014/README.md

  * `save.plots` - specify whether to save plots to a pdf or show them on the screen
  * `min.no.fish.per.haul` - set the minimum number of fish required for a valid trawl sample

-1. Run the R script `SampleFish.r`, which will create five output files, four comma delimited data files and one pdf document
+1. Run the R script `SampleFish.r`, which will create five output files (four comma delimited data files and one pdf document)
  * `ACTargets-lake#-run#.csv` - individual acoustic targets
  * `ACSummaryI-lake#-run#.csv` - summary of acoustic targets by interval (I)
  * `ACSummaryIL-lake#-run#.csv` - summary of acoustic targets by interval (I) and layer (L)